mehulkar/mehulkar.com/source/blog/2024/02/npmgraph.md

 I've started to loosely try to get involved in [James Garbutt's][1] npm [ecosystem cleanup effort][2], and in that process I came across
 <https://npmgraph.js.org>.
 This project can analyze a published npm module or a
-standalone package.json and visualize all its dependency tree.
-More importantly, it can find multiple versions of the same dependency and deprecated dependencies, giving your team easy grunt work to do.
+standalone package.json and visualize its dependency tree.
+More importantly, it can find issues with your dependency tree such as multiple versions of the same dependency or deprecated dependencies, giving your team easy grunt work to do.

-In my experience, one of the hardest problems in programming is identifying, taskifying, and then prioritizing maintenance work that doesn't have direct payoff.
-While npmgraph can't change your organization workflow for prioritization, it can certainly help identify and taskify work that your team can do to maintain your software.

-Clear checklists that you can burn down to Inbox Zero is extremely valuable for distributing and tracking work, and I think npmgraph fits that niche very well.
+In my experience, one of the hardest problems in programming is identifying, "taskifying", and then prioritizing maintenance work that doesn't have direct payoff.
+While npmgraph can't change how your organization prioritizes work, it can certainly help _identify_ work and turn it into tasks for your team.
+This is really valuable, because clear checklists that you can burn down to Inbox Zero help distribute work. npmgraph fits that niche very well.

 Try it out on your own project!
 You can also run it from CLI:

 ```bash
 npm i -g npmgraph-cli